Here Are The 10 Best Places To Live In Mississippi…And Why

 4. Best City Overall: Madison

-At one time, Madison was simply a small farming community but not anymore.
-As of today, the city is home to more than 25,000 residents and encourages continued growth by providing abundant resources for new business owners.
-Even with its considerable growth and close proximity to Jackson, Madison still maintains a small town vibe which is evident in the city’s low crime rate - a statistic that can be attributed to a vigilant police force and the variety of safety programs that have been introduced.
-In addition to being loved by its residents, the town has been nationally recognized by a number of publications such as Family Circle, Southern Living Magazine, and U.S. News, earning top rankings in categories such as the most livable city in the state, the best town for families, one of the best places to retire, and the best place to live.
+was simply a small farming community.
+But not anymore.
+Today, the city is home to more than 25,000 residents and encourages continued growth by providing abundant resources for new business owners.
+Even with its considerable growth and close proximity to Jackson, Madison still maintains a small-town vibe which is evident in the city’s low crime rate - a statistic that can be attributed to a vigilant police force and the variety of safety programs that have been introduced.
+In addition to being loved by its residents, the town has been nationally recognized by a number of publications such as Family Circle, Southern Living Magazine, and U.S. News, earning top rankings in categories such as the most livable city in the state, the best town for families, one of the best places to retire, and one of the best places to live in Mississippi.

 5. Best Mid-Sized City: Oxford

 Named by Forbes as "one of the fastest growing small towns," Oxford’s population hovers around 26,000 residents, which shouldn’t come as a surprise with all the city has to offer.
 Often referred to as the "Cultural Mecca of the South,"

 is a place with a lot going on when it comes to the arts.
 The creative melting pot of the city has a robust literary history, a thriving and diverse music scene, and a ton of museums and galleries.
 Aside from the arts, Oxford also offers award-winning restaurants and diverse shopping, and is, of course, home to the University of Mississippi, which earned Oxford the number six spot on USA Today’s list of the best college towns in the country in the past.
 It is one of the best cities in Mississippi.